Finding a way through

 Some clients are not even quite sure what they are looking for; they just know that something is not right.
 I always start with a free introductory session so that we can explore what it is that counselling might do for you.
 This will give you a chance to experience the space I provide so that you can make the right decision for you.

 I will be able to help you gain a clearer perspective on your situation, to unmuddle confusing thoughts and feelings.
 In this way you will come to know yourself in a deeper way, and the unhelpful patterns in your life will start to lose their power over you.
 Throughout this exploration I will be there to accept what you have to say, and to be a supportive companion when you are experiencing difficult emotions.

 In order to make this work I rely heavily on person-centred counselling, which puts your experiences of the world at the centre of the work.
 Given the right conditions, living beings all have the capacity for positive growth and healing.
 Person-centred counselling provides these conditions in the form of unconditional positive regard (non-judgement), empathy (understanding your perspective), and congruence (I will be honest and genuine).

 I also draw on other types of therapy including gestalt, which looks at patterns of being, and uses lively, experimental interventions.
 I use mindfulness to develop greater self-awareness, compassion and acceptance.
 I sometimes use cognitive behavioural therapy once an action has been decided on, or to help regulate disruptive thoughts.

 I am a professional accredited member of the National Counselling Society and I abide by their Code of Ethics (nationalcounsellingsociety.org).

-I hope that you will get in touch so that we can have a free chat via Zoom or phone to find out if I am the right person to go with you on this part of your journey.
+Get in touch so that we can have a free chat via Zoom or phone to discuss what you would like from counselling.